 It is often said that Japanese people are unable to communicate[1] in English.
-Many people respond to this by saying that there is no absolute need to study English, that English cannot be used to make yourself understood abroad as much as Japanese people think it can, or that it is more important to develop language analysis skills, Japanese language skills and theoretical thinking skills than English language skills.
+Many people respond to this by saying that there is no absolute need to study English, that English cannot be used to make yourself understood abroad as much as Japanese people think it can, or that it is more important to develop language analysis skills, Japanese language skills and logical thinking skills than English language skills.
 All of these arguments may be true, but none of them directly explains why Japanese people are “unable to communicate in English.”
 Below, I want to consider the answers to this question alongside the “differences between communication in the classroom and communication in real life” and the “skills needed by English teachers.”

 The gap between “what we want to do” and “what we are doing”